 When water backs up out of a floor drain, it usually means there is a clog in the drain line, not the floor drain itself.
 When there is a clog in the main building drain — with water running down the drain from an upper fixture — water will back up in the drain line until it finds somewhere else to come out.

 No one wants a sewage or even water backup in their home, but it can happen to anyone.
 When we get calls from homeowners who need help diagnosing and repairing their drain issue, the cause is usually one of these three things.

 1. Toilet Paper, Baby Wipes, Napkins, Etc.

 Flushing facial tissues, napkins, diapers and other waste down your toilet creates clogs and backups from other drains.
-Nothing besides waste and toilet paper should be flushed so make sure to keep a garbage can near.
+The only thing you should be flushing down the toilet is waste and toilet paper.
+Make sure to keep a garbage can near.

-Roots are commonly found in a sewer line.
-Tree roots can cause a couple of problems for your sewer lines – they can grow into the pipes and cause holes and blockages or they may wrap around your sewer line and crush it.
+You commonly find roots in a sewer line.
+Tree roots can cause a couple of problems for your sewer lines.
+Firstly, they can grow into the pipes and cause holes and blockages.
+Secondly, they may wrap around your sewer line and crush it.

 Even if you don’t have trees directly in the area of your main sewer line, neighboring trees might be an issue which may lead to a drain backup.

 3. Broken or Collapsed Sewer Lines

-Older homes are susceptible to broken or cracked sewer lines due to the type of piping they are made out of.
+Older homes are susceptible to broken or cracked sewer lines.
+Unfortunately, this h is due to the type of piping they are made out of.
 Cast iron tends to rust from the inside out as it ages and clay pipes are easily disrupted by tree roots.
 These days, it’s more common to use stronger, plastic sewer lines.

 When a line is cracked or collapsed, the sewage won’t be able to properly drain through the system—leading to immediate and frequent drain backups.